gleannyc/documentation/docs/docs/data-ops/index.md

 - 🧑‍💻  **Configure Glean** using the same tools that you use to develop your backend pipelines
 - 🚦  Use a **continuous integration** system to deploy updates to your Glean project

-Data Ops is under active development and currently has some limitations, including:
+DataOps is under active development and currently has some limitations, including:

 - The Glean configuration files do not yet support every feature that is available in the Glean web application.
 - If you build resources from a Git repository, users are still able to edit those resources through the Glean UI.
 When you re-deploy these resources with your DataOps configuration files, any changes made through the Glean UI will be overwritten.

 ## Overview

-To use Data Ops, you define one or more of your Glean resources using **configuration files**.
+To use DataOps, you define one or more of your Glean resources using **configuration files**.
 A configuration file contains a complete specification of a resource.
 For instance, a Model configuration file contains information about which database connection to use, the name of the underlying database table, a list of attributes and metrics, etc.

 Using a set of configuration files, you create a **Build**.
 There are two different kinds of Builds: